intel/helm-charts/charts/intel-qat-resource-driver/README.md

 You can execute `helm search repo intel` command to see pulled charts [optional].

 ## Install Helm Chart
-CRDs of the qat driver are installed as part of the chart first.

 ```
 helm install intel-qat-resource-driver intel/intel-qat-resource-driver
 ```